Lamé parameters

 In continuum mechanics, Lamé parameters (also called the Lamé coefficients, Lamé constants or Lamé moduli) are two material-dependent quantities denoted by λ and μ that arise in strain-stress relationships.
 In general, λ and μ are individually referred to as Lamé's first parameter and Lamé's second parameter, respectively.
 Other names are sometimes employed for one or both parameters, depending on context.
 For example, the parameter μ is referred to in fluid dynamics as the dynamic viscosity of a fluid (not expressed in the same units); whereas in the context of elasticity, μ is called the shear modulus, and is sometimes denoted by G instead of μ.
 Typically the notation G is seen paired with the use of Young's modulus E, and the notation μ is paired with the use of λ.

-In homogeneous and isotropic materials, these define Hooke's law in 3D, $$\boldsymbol{\sigma} = 2\mu \boldsymbol{\varepsilon} + \lambda \; \operatorname{tr}(\boldsymbol{\varepsilon}) I,$$ where σ is the stress tensor, ε the strain tensor, I the identity matrix and tr the trace function.
+In homogeneous and isotropic materials, these define Hooke's law in 3D, $$\boldsymbol{\sigma} = 2\mu \boldsymbol{\varepsilon} + \lambda \operatorname{tr}(\boldsymbol{\varepsilon}) I,$$ where σ is the stress tensor, ε the strain tensor, I the identity matrix, and tr the trace function.
 Hooke's law may be written in terms of tensor components using index notation as $$\sigma_{ij} = 2 \mu \varepsilon_{ij} + \lambda \delta_{ij} \varepsilon_{kk},$$ where δ_{ij} is the Kronecker delta.

 The two parameters together constitute a parameterization of the elastic moduli for homogeneous isotropic media, popular in mathematical literature, and are thus related to the other elastic moduli; for instance, the bulk modulus can be expressed as K = λ + 2/3μ.
 Relations for other moduli are found in the (λ, G) row of the conversions table at the end of this article.

 Although the shear modulus, μ, must be positive, the Lamé's first parameter, λ, can be negative, in principle; however, for most materials it is also positive.

+These two parameters are equal for isotropic materials that can be modeled as being made of constituents that interact only through central forces, so their elasticity can be parameterized by just a single constant.
+This simplifies calculations.
+Such materials are called Poisson solids or less frequently Cauchy solids.
+Many crystalline materials, ceramics, glass, rocks, and semiconductors come close to this ideal.

 The parameters are named after Gabriel Lamé.
-They have the same dimension as stress and are usually given in SI unit of stress [Pa].
+They have the same dimension as stress and are usually given in the SI unit of stress, the pascal.